JoshPatlingrao/Virtual-Machine-Hardening/README.md

 - Disable/remove protocols, applications and files you don't need.
 - Develop strong password policies through NIST guidelines.
 - Regularly update systems to patch out vulnerabilities.
-- Be mindful of information which could compromise your system.
+- Be mindful of information which could be used to compromise your system.